-According to the 2019 Census, some 12.2% of Palm Beach County's population live below the federal poverty level.
-Also, the census revealed that 18.1% of all children in the county, under the age of 18 years live below the federal poverty level.
+According to the 2020 Census, some 11.6% of Palm Beach County's population lives below the federal poverty level.
+Also, the census revealed that 16.5% of all children in the /county, under the age of 18 years lives below the federal poverty level.
 The County is insistent in reducing this percentage and has therefore implemented a number of measures to address this situation.
 Broadly, these include implementing or supporting the implementation of family stabilization programs, employment related supportive services, creating economic opportunities, and the provision of affordable housing.